ssnkhan/infrastructure-hunting/README.md

 #### Datasette
 Datasette offers a simple yet powerful way of reviewing and querying the Mihari database through your browser.
 Start the Datasette server with `datasette serve mihari.db -o`.
 Add basic chart generation with `pip3 install datasette-vega`.

+#### Link Analysis with Maltego
+A [local Maltego Transform](https://github.com/ssnkhan/mihari-maltego-transform) to query an sqlite3 `mihari.db`, and which returns the detection names and observation dates associated with an IPv4 address.

 ---